SESARLab/mfh-dl-performace-testing/thesis.md

 4. Prepare the test queries
 5. Run the performance testing using Apache JMeter

-### 4.1 Provision each solution
+### 3.1 Provision each solution

-To provision both solutions, I used a Vmware virtual machine hosted on the SESAR Lab cluster with the following configuration:
+The first step was to provision Hadoop, Apache Hive and Apache Druid and seamlessly integrate them with a replica of the Hadoop cluster used in production by MIND Foods Hub.
+I used a Vmware virtual machine hosted on the SESAR Lab infrastructure to deploy each platform.
+The virtual machine has the following specifications:

 - 12 vCPU
-- 48 GiB of memory
+- 48 GB of memory

-- 512 GiB storage
+- 512 GB storage
 - Debian GNU/Linux 11 (bullseye) operating system.

-With the machine adequately provisioned, I had to replicate the MIND Foods HUB environment; Provisioning was achieved using a dockerized multi-node Hadoop cluster configured as close as possible to the one running in production.
-The Hadoop cluster is composed by:
+To deploy Hadoop, I used a Docker Compose [28], a tool for defining and running multi-container Docker applications with YAML.
+The Hadoop services specified in the docker-compose file, and their configuration, are the same as the production cluster:

 - A single NameNode
-- Three DataNode
+- Three DataNodes
 - A ResourceManager
 - A NodeManager
 - A TimelineServer
-- A Zookeeper instance to handle the cluster's high availability
+- A Zookeeper instance

+The choice to use Docker Compose to deploy Hadoop, Hive and Druid on the same machine is suboptimal because even if each service runs in an isolated environment (container), they all concur to the same resource usage.
+Furthermore, with this configuration, horizontal scalability is fictional since adding more nodes doesn't augment the capacity of the cluster to serve an increasing number of requests.

 #### Apache Hive provisioning